 - A.2.1 Tetrahydrocannabinol (THC) is the main psychoactive component of cannabis.
 Other cannabinoids include cannabidiol (CBD). - A.2.2 Typical workplace drug tests look for THC and its metabolites, the compound responsible for the 'high' associated with cannabis. - A.2.3 Only medicinal cannabis products licensed or approved for off-licence use by the UK Medicines and Healthcare products Regulatory Authority (MHRA) can be in the legal possession of the patient they were prescribed for.
 Possession of cannabis prescribed for someone else is illegal and is treated in the same way as possession of recreational forms of cannabis. - A.2.4 Some medicinal cannabis treatments may have undesirable side effects or may be detectable in drug screening tests, as with other medicines.
-However, existing policies and procedures can be applied, just as they would be with other medicines that are also drugs of abuse, like opiates. - A.2.5 Many cannabis-based products are available online without prescription, but their quality and content are unknown.
-As a result, they may be illegal and potentially dangerous. - A.2.6 Some products claiming to be medical cannabis, such as CBD oil or hemp oil, are available to buy legally as food supplements from health stores.
-But there is no guarantee these are of good quality or provide any health benefits.
-It is possible some of these products even those called CBD oils will be illegal to possess or supply.
-In addition, there is a chance they will contain THC and may not be safe.
-Health stores sell certain types of 'pure CBD'.
-However, there is no guarantee these products will be of good quality, contain a known concentration of CBD or be free from THC.
-Licensed medicinal cannabis may increasingly be prescribed in the future, albeit to a small number of patients with significantly disabling conditions.
+Existing company policies and procedures apply, just as they would be with other medicines that are also drugs of abuse, like opiates.
+See G 3.3.10. - A.2.5 CBD and cannabis-based products are available without prescription, but their origin, quality and content are unknown and may contain THC, which could be detected by drugs testing.
+As a result, they may be illegal, potentially dangerous and have consequences for employment.